Resources

 - Resources and tools for responsible business conduct

-- Global Affairs Canada has compiled a list of resources and tools from the Government of Canada and partner organizations to guide Canadian businesses in implementing responsible business conduct abroad.
+- Global Affairs Canada has compiled a list of resources and tools from the Government of Canada and partner organizations to guide Canadian businesses in implementing responsible business conduct abroad through the Trade Commissioner Service.

 - Guidance by Government, Business and Civil Society